grantcarthew/node-scalable-blob-store/README.md

 For my use case, removal of large numbers of files is unlikely to occur, so my motivation to build a solution for this issue is quite low.

-## Future Plans

-I recently learned about [cuid][cuid-url] and like the idea of shorter directory and file names.
-I am considering either giving the user an option of switching from UUID to CUID, or changing to CUID and removing UUID support.
-I haven't decided yet.
-I have bumped the version number to v1 so any breaking changes will be applied to v2 of `scalable-blob-store`.

-__Update:__ After reading [this discussion][cuid-discuss-url] I have decided to add `cuid` support in v2.0.0.
-It will be a required option with no default in the create function.
-Something like `'idType: cuid or uuid'`.

 ## Contributing

 1. Fork it!